domdfcoding/domdfcoding.github.io/source/projects.rst

 **Several useful custom dictionaries for Python 📖 🐍**

-.. end short_desc_cawdrey cawdrey
+.. end short_desc_cawdrey

 This is a collection of custom dictionaries from various unmaintained projects, with several of them now sharing a common base class to simplify maintenance.
 Most of the code has Type hints, including allowing the types of Keys and Values to be indicated.

 ``Cawdrey`` contains the following dictionaries: